 - capers.
 Provide a salty, briny punch that complements the salmon perfectly.

 - citrus vinaigrette.
-A bright, zesty dressing that ties everything together—use homemade or store-bought.
+A bright, zesty dressing that ties everything together-use homemade citrus vinaigrette or store-bought.

 How to Make Smoked Salmon Salad: